gonzaloflirt/totale_architektur/README.md

 Tools for a sound installation

 ### Dependencies
-- Python3 with pyaudio pydub python-osc installed
+- Python3 with pyaudio, pydub, python-osc, and sqlitebck installed
 - SuperCollider

 ### Modules